link422/F24_Team3_TennisBallCollector/Reports/Detailed Design(Sensor).md

 ## Interface with Other Subsystems

 The sensor subsystem works with the power subsystem and the display subsystem.
 It doesn't, however, contain a direct physical connection to these subsystems but is instead connected using the Raspberry Pi as a medium.
 The sensor has 4 wires that need to be connected to the Pi.
 These are the GND, Voltage, RXD/SDA, and TXD/SCL.
-The GND will be connected to pin 6 of the Pi while the voltage will be connected to pin 2 to provide 5 V. The RXD and TXD will connect to pins 8 and 10 respectively.
+The specific wiring configuration of this can be seen below in the following section.
 Once connected and powered, on operation the sensor will detect motion (the ball) passing and send a signal to the Pi.
 From here the Pi will recognize that a ball has passed and increase the ball count.
 While this is happening, the current count is displayed on the LCD and will update as a new signal is received.